GeospatialCentroid/Agroforestry/README.md

 Important files

 ## Organization of repository
-Following the strucutre outline [here](https://gist.github.com/ericmjl/27e50331f24db3e8f957d1fe7bbbe510).
-It might get adjusted overtime, but I'm going to try to follow it closely until there is very good reason too.

-|- notebooks/ : storeage for .ipynb files

 |- flowcharts/ : storage for concept and workflow charts generated with draw.io

-|- agroforestry/: functions defined as part of this project
+|- agroforestry/: functions defined as part of this project, this contains the code that is dependent on the python processing steps.

     |- __init__.py  :defines repo as package